Alfresco/acs-deployment/README.md

   first time with `charts` option.
 Inspect the changes pushed on the branch, revert unwanted changes if necessary.
 * Run [Bump versions][1] workflow against the same branch with option `values`.
+  This will update both docker compose tags and helm charts values.
-  Inspect the changes pushed on the branch, revert unwanted changes if necessary.
+  Inspect the changes pushed on the branch, looking for any missing update.

 [1]: https://github.com/Alfresco/acs-deployment/actions/workflows/bumpVersions.yml